emqx/emqx-docs/en_US/advanced/telemetry.md

 **Telemetry is enabled by default**.
 Any people may feel uncomfortable collecting such data.
 You can disable it in the simplest way before startup and during operation.

-## Disable before start EMQX
+## Disable before starting EMQX

 Edit `data/loaded_plugins` file, and remove the line of emqx_telemetry.
 (Note that there is a "." character at the end of the line）, which means that the telemetry plug-in will never start.

-## Disable in running
+## Disable while running EMQX

-Stop the emqx_telemetry plugin in the command line: ./bin/emqx_ctl plugins unload emqx_telemetry
+Stop the emqx_telemetry plugin by running the command: ./bin/emqx_ctl plugins unload emqx_telemetry

-Stop emqx_telemetry plugin in the Dashboard: Open http://localhost:18083 to enter Dashboard, enter the plugin page, find emqx_telemetry and click Stop button.
+Stop emqx_telemetry plugin from the Dashboard: Open http://localhost:18083 to enter Dashboard, enter the plugin page, find emqx_telemetry and click the Stop button.